-Note: This article written by Amy Anderson is based on interviews with Tashpolat Tiyip’s friends, students and relatives.
+Note: This article is written by a Uyghur scholar who writes using the pseudonym Amy Anderson.
+It is based on interviews with Tashpolat Tiyip’s friends, students and relatives.
 Their identities cannot be revealed due to obvious reasons.

 Tashpolat Tiyip, born in 1958, came of age during the infamous Cultural Revolution during his teenage years.
 Upon his graduation from high school in 1975, he was asked to join the “Down to the Countryside Movement” and worked as a Red October tractor driver in the fields of Nilka County, in Ili Prefecture.
 After six months of saving his salary he was able to buy an Uyghur-Chinese dictionary.
 According to one of his relatives, every evening he would memorize at least 50 new Chinese words, which he would repeat over and over again while he was driving the tractor in the field from dawn to dusk.
 His favorite thing to do after work was to sit beside the Ili River.
 From a young age he dreamed of becoming a geographer and exploring the physical landscape of the Uyghur homeland.
 He had faith in a better future as he studied Chinese and enjoyed the sunset over the Heavenly Mountains.